agda/agda-stdlib/paper/paper.md

 We outline the state of `agda-stdlib` version 2.0 [@agda-stdlib-v2.0] (with HTML-annotated sources at: \url{https://agda.github.io/agda-stdlib/v2.0/}), where we believe we have successfully addressed some of the significant design challenges present in versions 1.0-1.7.
 Key improvements include:

-- Minimized Dependency Graphs: We have reduced the depth of dependency graphs within the library, ensuring that the most commonly used modules rely on fewer parts of the library.
+- Minimised Dependency Graphs: We have reduced the depth of dependency graphs within the library, ensuring that the most commonly used modules rely on fewer parts of the library.
 This change has resulted in significantly faster load times for users during interactive development.

 - Standardisation: We have standardised the construction of mathematical objects such as groups, rings, orders, equivalences, etc., from their sub-objects, enhancing consistency and usability.
 We have also worked on standardizing morphisms of such objects.